tinhphantrong0612/networkprogramming/README.md

-# networkprogramming
+networkprogramming
-UI client using Qt C++ framework
+GUI client using Qt C++ framework

 After tested, there are bugs remain:

-0.
+1. handleAttackCastle: when answer right without take over the castle, send incorrect 'team' index Cause by: informCastleAttack: 'team' got from using request player's team index